-Mount Marty College continues to host its annual Professional Development Institute.
-This Spring, more than any other, we made a commitment to offer relevant, meaningful PD opportunities to refresh and invigorate teachers in the field.
+Mount Marty University continues to host its annual Professional Development Institute.
+This Spring, more than any other, we made a commitment to offering relevant, meaningful PD opportunities to refresh and invigorate teachers in the field.
 Look through the tabs below to find online book studies, current trends workshops, and new twists on technology.
 Our offerings change seasonally, and if necessitated by the environmental concerns of COVID-19, all these workshops will be delivered virtually.
 Join our engaging instructors as well as other in-service colleagues in these interactive workshops that will result in credits good for your revitalization and teacher license renewal.

 Registration for each workshop will be open through the first day of class.
 Please register and pay through the registration site below.

 Click tabs for more info on our Professional Development workshops!

 Today, students and teachers feel unprecedented—even alarming—levels of stress.
 Author Thomas Armstrong offers an answer in the form of mindfulness, a practice he defines as the intentional focus of one’s attention on the present moment in a non-judgmental way.
 Students will interact with one another through threaded online discussions responding to prompts that follow the book’s room out of theory and techniques behind this movement.
 In the end, students will write a final reflection that includes how mindfulness could exist within your current structure and systems.

 The course runs from June 1-July 12, with weekly readings and online discussions.
 Taught by veteran PDI instructor Emily Yenny, Instructional Coach for Thompson School District.